delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 If we put in a message twice we'll get the same result twice.

+You know how a blender works right?
+You put a laod of stuff in it and blend and outcomes this juice?
+The compression funtions works a lot like this.
+You put in a block of data and outcomes this nice juice.
+But insetad of drinking the juice or using the juice, you put another block in and mix it up and outcomes this juice of 2 blocks.
+Then you do this for 80 times until our 512 bit message is fully blendered.

+This blender of a compression function is where the magic happens.
+Let's see a more human example.
+So if you have 2 numbers, 5 and 2 and you add them together you get 7.
+But if you change one of the numbers, from say a 2 to a 3 you get 5 + 3 = 8 and 8 is completely different from 7 despite us only changing one digit ever so slightly.

+The compression function does the same (but not with adding).
+If you change one ingredient in our blender the entire blendered juice is completely different.

 Once we've shuffled this we'll be left with a new set of:

 $$ a, b, c, d, e$$